mirage335/PatchRap/README.md

 See the end of the file for license conditions.
 See license.txt for PatchRap license conditions.

+'PatchPanel' for RepRap 3D printers to replace PCB terminal blocks with RJ45 jacks.

 #Usage
 PatchRap mainboard provides input terminals for connection to appropriate RepRap motherboard (eg. Duet, RAMBO, etc).
 Breakout boards adapt shielded RJ45/8P8C connectors to peripherials (eg. steppers).